-And it is by approaching “The Sales Bible” from this perspective that it unlocks all its wealth: a collection of guidance, tricks and tips that sales representatives will draw on to solve specific problems, find inspiration, look for exercises to improve.
-And above all, looking for motivational elements that fortunately the book abundantly provides us thanks to its engaging, challenging and optimistic tone.
-The job of a sales representative is difficult, because it requires to know how to withstand a significant rejection rate without losing heart, and The Sales Bible will certainly lift the spirits of any seller who will want to use it as a reference to return to whenever they become discouraged.
+And it is by approaching “The Sales Bible” from this perspective that it unlocks all its wealth: a collection of guidance, tricks, and tips that sales representatives will draw on to solve specific problems, find inspiration, look for exercises to improve.
+And above all, looking for motivational elements that fortunately the book abundantly provides us thanks to its engaging, challenging, and optimistic tone.
+The job of a sales representative is difficult because it requires knowing how to withstand a significant rejection rate without losing heart, and The Sales Bible will certainly lift the spirits of any seller who will want to use it as a reference to return to whenever they become discouraged.

 - Engaging and motivating tone

 - Many, many techniques and lists covering numerous aspects of sales

 - Luxurious and beautiful form, which makes for a perfect case for the content

 - Virtually all The Sales Bible’s content is made up of author Jeffrey Gitomer’s categorical claims – based on 30 years of sales experience